qcif-training/StatisticalComparisonsUsingR/_episodes/01-Hypothesis-Testing.md

 Hypothesis testing is often used in inferential statistics, where measurements are taken on a random sample from a large population in order to estimate (or infer) something about that population as a whole.
-Example of inferential statistics include opinion polls and drug trials.
+Examples of inferential statistics include opinion polls and drug trials.

 > ## Challenge 2